heystraightedge/launch/README.md

 ## Delegation

 To delegate your STR token to a validator, use the `strcli tx staking delegate` command.
-Validator addresses can be found on any explorer.
+Validator addresses to delegate to can be found on any explorer, such as http://explorer.straighted.ge/

 ## Functionality